What is – and what is not – a complaint?

 - we have unfairly discriminated against them.

 Matters which will not be handled as complaints include:

 - requests for service (e.g. reporting nuisance or ASB or reporting or chasing a repair).
 These issues may become complaints if we have not dealt with them properly

 - where we are not responsible for delivering the service

 - disputes over the terms of the tenancy agreement.

-We will not normally consider complaints made more than three months after the event.
+We will not normally consider complaints made more than six months after the event came to light.

 In 2020, the Ombudsman published a new Code, with the aim of helping landlords to resolve complaints raised by their residents quickly and to use the learning from complaints to improve their services.
 We carried out a self-assessment against the Code and, as a result, made some changes to our policy and process and identified some further changes we need to make.
 Please follow the link if you are interested to see the outcome of our Self-assessment against the Code.